Digitising NAPLAN: The transformation of Australia’s national assessment program.

 Since its introduction in 2008, NAPLAN has been managed by the Australian Curriculum, Assessment and Reporting Authority (ACARA).

-When ministers resolved to bring NAPLAN online, they chose non-profit Education Services Australia (ESA) to procure, supervise and operationalise a suitable online solution.
-It made perfect sense – ESA is owned by the nine education ministers and was founded to do this kind of work on behalf of individual state education authorities instead of the states doing it themselves at the cost of uniformity.
-Janison was one of the three providers secured to work within the consortium and deliver the project.
+When ministers resolved to bring NAPLAN online, they chose non-profit Education Services Australia (ESA) to procure, supervise and operationalise a suitable online exam solution.
+It made perfect sense – ESA is owned by the nine education ministers and was founded to do this kind of work on behalf of individual state education authorities.
+By trusting ESA with the project rather than the separate states, it meant that the final solution would more likely be uniform and fit-for-purpose.
+Janison was one of the three providers secured to work within the consortium to deliver the project.

 It’s clear that young people are more engaged by technology than by pen and paper.